DataDog/datadog-api-client-python/docs/v2/UsersApi.md

 # **update_user**
 > UserResponse update_user(user_id, body)

-Update a user

 Edit a user.
 Can only be used with an application key belonging to an administrator user.

 ### Example